Coyotes score 3 in the third period to beat Ducks 4-2

 Dvorak scored 26 seconds into the third period, beating Gibson on the glove side after Taylor Hall fanned on a shot from the slot.

 Arizona continued to pressure the Ducks after the early goal.
-Clayton Keller hit the post on a shot and Richardson put the Coyotes up 3-2 on a one-timer after a nifty drop pass from Fischer.
+Clayton Keller hit the post and Richardson put the Coyotes up 3-2 on a one-timer after a nifty drop pass from Fischer.

-Soderberg made it a two-goal lead 62 seconds later by redirecting a shot by Keller.
+Soderberg made it a two-goal lead 62 seconds later by redirecting a shot by Keller, giving Arizona three goals in the opening 7:49 of the third period.

+”Tough game tonight,” Silfverberg said. ”I thought we were doing a lot of good stuff and you they get a couple quick ones there and we really don’t have a bounce back.”

-NOTES: Ducks LW Rickard Rakell missed his fifth straight game with an upper-body injury. … The Coyotes assigned F Michael Chaput to Tucson, their AHL affiliate. … Anaheim recalled D Chris Wideman from San Diego of the AHL. … Coyotes D Oliver Ekman-Larsson played his 700th career game and LW Taylor Hall played his 600th.
+NOTES: Ducks LW Rickard Rakell missed his fifth straight game with an upper-body injury. … The Coyotes assigned F Michael Chaput to Tucson, their AHL affiliate. … Anaheim recalled D Chris Wideman from San Diego of the AHL. … Hall, who arrived in Arizona via a trade last month, played his 600th NHL game.

 UP NEXT